 4. You May Be Able to Secure a Reduced Sentence

 If you are not eligible for a diversionary program and you are not able to avoid a conviction, you may be able to secure a reduced sentence.
-By working with an experienced Bergen County criminal defense attorney, you can ensure that the consequences of your criminal case are no greater than absolutely necessary.
+By working with an experienced Essex County criminal defense attorney, you can ensure that the consequences of your criminal case are no greater than absolutely necessary.

 5. Pleading Guilty Can Impact the Rest of Your Life